 The pigments are the sludge that is on the bottom of the can that when mixed into the stain makes it muddy.
 Pigments are solid particles that do not dissolve.
 When applied in any thickness they act like paint obscuring the grain of the wood.
 These stains are not all bad; they just need to be used in their proper place.
 Minwax also now has a water base stain.
 According to their web site it is not to be used for floors.
-My objective when finishing wood is not to mask the natural beauty of the wood but also to add some color to enhance that beauty or to make it blend into the surroundings.
+My objective when finishing stained floors is not to mask the natural beauty of the bare wood but also to add some color to enhance that beauty or to make it blend into the surroundings.
 Now what stains to choose?
 Aniline dye stains!
 Aniline is derived from coal tar.
 Don’t let that make you shy away from these types of stains.
 Anilines are very effective and light fast (fade resistance).
 Stains from things such as berries, tea, and coffee tend not to be as light fast.

-There are basically three types of solvents which anilines are dissolved.
+There are basically three types of solvents in which anilines are dissolved.
 Water, alcohol and oils.
 Anilines are available in hundreds of colors and can be inter-mixed to make custom shades.
 They come in dry crystal form and are then mixed with solvent to the dilution you desire.
-You can make a real dark stain concentration or make a light one by thinning.
-You can also build colors on top on one another.
+You can make a real dark stain color concentration or make a light one by thinning.
+You can also build colors on top of one another.
 For example, if something is too red, you can add some green to make it browner.

 Stain boards lengthwise one end to the other from one side of the room to the other.
 Only stop at a seam between the boards.
 You may get a lap mark if you allow the stain to dry in the middle of a board.
-You can use a brush, roller, sponge or sponge mop for application.
+You can use a paintbrush, roller, sponge or sponge mop for application.
 (Wrap sponge mop with nylon stocking to stop it from breaking up).
-Once you have the color you want proceed to finishing.
+Once you have the color you want, proceed to finishing.
 Don’t worry if the grain is still raised in a couple of spots.
-You can go cut those rough areas off with sandpaper after the first or second coat of finish.
+You can go cut those rough areas off with grit sandpaper after the first or second coat of floor finish.

 Oil stains are soluble in oil base solvents such as mineral spirits (paint thinner) turpentine, naphtha and also our Citrus Solvent.
 Mix the oil soluble aniline dye crystals to the proper dilution with solvent.
-Once you have the color you like proceed to staining the floor working the boards lengthwise with the grain from one side of the room to another.
-You can use a brush roller, sponge or sponge mop.
+Once you have the color you like proceed to staining the floor working the baseboards lengthwise with the grain from one side of the room to another.
+You can use an applicator such as a brush roller, sponge or sponge mop.
 With oil solvents the room must be properly ventilated.
 Usually a box fan blowing out a window will draw enough air out.
 The advantage of the oil soluble stains is that they do not raise the grain.
-Also Citrus Solvent and mineral spirits tend to dry slower providing more time to work the stain.
+Also Citrus Solvent and mineral spirits tend to dry slower providing more time to work the excess stain.
 When dry proceed with finishing.

 Mixing Stain and Pure Tung Oil